alanrogers/eghop/src/index.md

 Utah.

 Participants are expected to treat each other with respect.
-Anyone who fails to do this will be blocked.
+Anyone who fails to do so will be blocked.

 If you'd like to participate, send email to Alan Rogers ([rogers@anthro.utah.edu](mailto:rogers@anthro.utah.edu)).
 Unless I